 Where do you think the future of marine is going?

-As time move on, there will be a continual push towards the transition to outboards rather than inboards.
-We will also start to see an increased development of hybrid and electric technologies much like the automotive industry.
+As time moves on, there will be a continual push towards the transition to outboards rather than inboards.
+We will also start to see increased development of hybrid and electric technologies much like the automotive industry.

 Do you predict a higher demand for diesel outboards in the next few years?

-We certainly do, which is why we are very excited to be representing Cox through this exciting time of product innovation and introduction.
-There is a huge market opportunity for diesel outboards to continue to grow for years to come and we expect to see Cox being the leading engineering business for this.
+We certainly do, so we are very excited to represent Cox Marine through this exciting time of product innovation and introduction.
+There is a huge market opportunity for diesel outboards to continue to grow for years to come and we expect to see Cox Marine being the leading engineering business for this.

 What new technologies do you hope to see in marine over the next 5-10 years?